 Safeguards Information—Modified Handling (SGI-M).
 Refer to MD 12.0.
 The SGI-M designation allows certain licensees, vendors, or applicants to have access to certain Safeguards Information without completing a full background investigation.
 Within the NRC, SGI-M is handled and stored the same as SGI.

 Sensitive Unclassified Non-Safeguards Information (SUNSI).
-Refer to .
+Refer to internal website https://usnrc.sharepoint.com/sites/SUNSI for more information.
 SUNSI is defined as any information of which the loss, misuse, modification, or unauthorized access can reasonably be foreseen to harm the public interest, the commercial or financial interests of the entity or individual to whom the information pertains, the conduct of NRC and federal programs, or the personal privacy of individuals.
 This includes, among other things, proprietary information obtained from a licensee, security-related information that does not qualify as SGI or classified information, PII, and NRC pre-decisional information.

+Official Use Only-Security Related Information (OUO-SRI).
+If an NRC licensee requests inspection procedures (IPs) or other regulatory guidance documents that are OUO-SRI, the NRC staff can share those IPs or regulatory guidance documents with the licensee, provided a need to know is established, and the documents are transmitted through an NRC-approved secure method.

 02.04 Document Types